Prelude at Annie’s

 In one smooth practiced motion she lifts up her shirt and bra and releases her breasts to view.

-At the other extreme, many American Indian tribes, before their way of life was thrown out by the European invasion, used to practice what was known as “sex hospitality”: the offering of a host’s wife to a male guest for the night, a privilege extended even to the first White pioneers.
-I think you can appreciate that next to this extraordinary practice, which really existed (and may still exist in some indigenous cultures I am unaware of) and was not some libertine’s utopian idea, my little proposal is quite modest by comparison.
+At the other extreme, African men customarily caress a woman’s palm upon first handshake, indicating their attraction.
+That’s nothing compared to some American Indian tribes, before their way of life was upended by the European conquest.
+The common practice of “sex hospitality”—the offering of the host’s wife to a male guest for the night—was a privilege extended to the first White pioneers.
+I think you can appreciate that next to this extraordinary custom, which really existed and is not some libertine’s utopian idea, my proposal is quite modest.

 A zero-sum game